 Section 5.6-Annual Meetings.
 The Annual Meeting of COMSA shall be held at a date set by the Board for the purpose of electing Officers and conducting any other business that may arise.
-Notice of the date of the Annual Meeting will be made to all members at least one (1) month prior to the meeting's scheduled date.
+Notice of the date of the Annual Meeting shall be made available to all members at least one (1) month prior to the meeting’s scheduled date.

 Section 5.7-Special Meetings.
 Special meetings shall be by or at the request of the Chair or a majority of the Board, or upon written petition of one-fifth (1/5) of the COMSA general membership.
 Board members shall be notified at least ten (10) days prior to a special meeting.

 Section 5.8 -Approval.
 At Board Meetings and General Business Meetings a 2/3 majority of voting members who are present at the meeting shall be required to pass any issue.
 Any Member in good standing can be present at any meeting and shall be encouraged to voice suggestions or opinions on any matter.

 - Board Meetings shall include subject matter and voting of issues, such as Annual Budget (and non-budgeted expenditures), Policies, Bylaws proposals, National Representation (i.e., Convention or Clinics), Nominations, Violations, Grievances, Member Dues, and TEAM Fees

 - General Meetings shall include subject matter and voting of issues, such as Events, Clinics, Meets, Member Benefits, Sanction Fees, and Meet Fees